Your first online course launch plan [evergreen launch]

 Online courses often involve passive delivery methods and don’t always need students to start together, so limited enrollment periods can be unnecessary.

-Evergreen course launches mean students can enroll at any time.
+An evergreen course launch strategy means students can enroll at any time.
 Your course is always available and you can continuously attract and convert students using an evergreen funnel.

 Which should you choose?